17 Health Benefits of Cayenne Pepper

 8. Anti-Cold and Flu Agent

 A big part of the above is the detoxifying effect.
 The flu or colds happen since the body needs to detoxify.
 If the immune system is strong enough (toxins weaken it), the person will not catch this virus.
-For more on this and other things that strengthen the immune system see How To Avoid Colds and the Flu.

 9. Cayenne Prevents Cancer